Biography of the Lyon Family

 Cream adds that Lucy and her sister Emily “were at one time the only Jewesses” at their school and Lucy became one of Miss Buss’s favorite students.
 In addition to publishing her book of children’s stories, Lucy published articles in periodicals over the course of her short life.

-As the son of Solomon Lyon and brother of Emma Lyon, perhaps it’s no surprise that Abraham Septimus Lyon (1804-1872), or A.S.
-Lyon, turned to writing as a way of documenting his progress as a young man making his way in London.
+As the son of Solomon Lyon and brother of Emma Lyon, perhaps it’s no surprise that Abraham Septimus Lyon (1804-1872), known as A.S.
+Lyon, turned to writing to document his progress as a young man making his way in London.
 His first known diary was written almost daily in 1823.
-A transcription of his diary by Naomi Cream has been included on this site.
 A.S.
 Lyon kept a second diary intermittently from 1826-1839.
-The final pages of the second diary chart his travels to Kingston, Jamaica where he settled and married Sarah Lindo.
+A transcription of the early diary and later diary have been included on this site.
+The final pages of the second diary chart Lyon's travels to Kingston, Jamaica where he settled finally and married Sarah Lindo.